scaldi/scaldi-website/learn.md

 {% endhighlight %}

 I would like to point out how `Actor` are bound.
 It is important, that you bind them with `toProvider` function.
-It will make sure that Scaldi always creates new instances of the `Actor` classes when you injecting them with `injectActorRef` or `injectActorProps`.
+It will make sure that Scaldi always creates new instances of the `Actor` classes when you inject them with `injectActorRef` or `injectActorProps`.
 These two methods actually use Akka mechanisms to configure an actor instance under-the-hood, but the actor instance creation itself is always delegated to Scaldi.
 During this process, Akka requires a delegate to always create new instances of an actor, so by binding `Actor`s